CCurl/r4/README.md

 |       |          |- a: address, b next byte after trailing NULL.

 (1) Output formatting:
-- Similar to 'C' formatting, the '%' char additional processing.
+- Similar to 'C' formatting, the '%' char identifies additional processing.
   - %c - Output TOS as a char
   - %b - Output TOS as a number in base 2
   - %d - Output TOS as a number in base 10